 There are a number of ways in which palliative care programs function in the outpatient setting.
 Several existing programs provide exemplars and context for how palliative care is organized and coordinated through health systems.
-We found that most outpatient programs are operated by hospital systems.
-However, some models involve an integrated approach through an accountable care organization (ACO) framework.
-Several examples of programs available in New England are provided in the full report.
+We found that most outpatient programs are operated by hospital systems, though some models involve an integrated approach through an accountable care